10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 (Vilda Valpar in Swedish)

-My five year old can play this game with her friends (Five and six year olds) without any help from mom or dad.
+My five-year-old can play this game with her friends (Five and six-year-olds) without any help from mom or dad.

 Three-year-olds will need help from an older sibling or a parent, but most three-year-olds like this game.